zyphos/JsonRPC/README.markdown

 All results are stored at the same position of the call.

 ### Client exceptions
+Client exceptions are normally thrown when an error is returned by the server.
+You can change this behaviour by using the 'suppress_errors' option which causes exceptions to be returned.
+This can be extremely useful when executing the batch request.

 - `BadFunctionCallException`: Procedure not found on the server
 - `InvalidArgumentException`: Wrong procedure arguments